 There are numerous business cloud storage options on the market, which can make it difficult to choose the right one.
 And it’s extremely important to spend some time researching the different options, because choosing the best cloud storage will help you streamline daily business processes by enabling secure data storage via the cloud.

 Three popular business cloud storage options are Livedrive for Business, Egnyte Business, and Box for Business.
-In this article, we compare the features, performance, support, prices, and other aspects of these providers to help you determine which, if any, are the best choice for your business.
+Here, we compare the features, performance, support, prices, and other aspects of these providers to help you determine which, if any, are the best choice for your business.

 A cross-platform service, Livedrive offers numerous collaboration tools and no size limits, with files accessible from any device.
 While lacking 2FA and end-to-end encryption, its high performance, slick web interface, and competitive pricing are positives compared to less frequent backups and limited support.